TechMediaToday

 To combat marketers from using these techniques, Twitter implemented a policy against aggressive following and follower churn by sanctioning accounts if they follow and unfollow others too rapidly.

-There are mechanical limits that have been imposed on newly made accounts: users are unable to follow more than 5,000 people until they reach a following of the same number.
+Limits have been imposed on new accounts: users are unable to follow more than 5,000 people until they reach a following of the same number.

 Instagram has also cracked down on this type of behavior by flagging accounts for suspicious activity and either shutting down accounts or shadowbanning their posts as a penalty.